Categories

 Covering gender and sexual orientation.

-The Diversity Style Guide on covering race/ethnicity, disability, immigration, sexuality and gender identity, drugs and alcohol.
+Covering race/ethnicity, disability, immigration, sexuality and gender identity, drugs and alcohol.